Tytonidae: Status and conservation

 In the Canary Islands, a somewhat larger number of these birds still seem to exist on the island of Lanzarote, but altogether this particular subspecies (T. a. gracilirostris, the Canary barn owl) is precariously rare: perhaps fewer than two hundred individuals still remain.
-Similarly, the birds on the western Canary Islands, which are usually assigned to this subspecies, have severely declined; and wanton destruction of the birds seems to be significant.
-On Tenerife they seem relatively numerous; but on the other islands the situation looks about as bleak as on Fuerteventura.
+Similarly, the birds on the western Canary Islands, which are usually assigned to this subspecies, have severely declined, and wanton destruction of the birds seems to be significant.
+On Tenerife, they seem relatively numerous, but on the other islands, as on Fuerteventura, the situation looks bleak.
 Due to the assignment to this subspecies of birds common in mainland Spain, the western Canary Islands population is not classified as threatened.

 Nest boxes are used primarily when populations suffer declines.
 Although such declines have many causes, among them are the lack of available natural nesting sites.
 Early successes among conservationists have led to the widespread provision of nest boxes, which has become the most used form of population management.
 The barn owl accepts the provided nest boxes and sometimes prefers them to natural sites.
 The nest boxes are placed under the eaves of buildings and in other locations.
 The upper bound of the number of barn owl pairs depends on the abundance of food at nesting sites.
 Conservationists encourage farmers and landowners to install nest boxes by pointing out that the resultant increased barn owl population would provide natural rodent control.
 In some conservation projects, the use of rodenticides for pest control was replaced by the installation of nest boxes for barn owls, which has been shown to be a less costly method of rodent control.

 Cultural aspects

 Common names such as "demon owl", "death owl", "ghost owl", or "lich owl" (from lich, an old term for a corpse) show that rural populations in many places considered barn owls to be birds of evil omen.
 For example, the Tzeltal people in Mexico regard them as "disease givers".
-These owls don't "hoot", instead emitting raspy screeches and hissing noises, and their white face and underbelly feathers, visible as they fly overhead, make them look "ghostly".
+These owls do not "hoot", instead emitting raspy screeches and hissing noises, and their white face and underbelly feathers, visible as they fly overhead, make them look "ghostly".
 Consequently, they were often killed by farmers who were unaware of the benefits these birds bring.
 Negative perceptions can also be attributed to the false belief that they could eat large animals, such as chickens and cats.
-In Thailand, there are similar beliefs like this.
-Thai people believe when the barn owl flies over or perches on the roof of any house, that house must have its inhabitants die.
+In Thailand, people believe that when the barn owl flies over or perches on the roof of any house, the inhabitants of that house will die.
 In South Africa, barn owls are often associated with witchcraft and are persecuted.
-In some South African cultures, these owls are used in 'muthi' (traditional medicine) and are believed to give special powers when consumed.
+In some South African cultures, these owls are used in muthi, a form of traditional medicine, and are believed to give special powers when consumed.

-In India, beliefs about the barn owl are completely different.
-Hindus consider the species of owl to be the mount and symbol of Lakshmi, goddess of wealth and fortune.
+In India, Hindus consider the barn owl to be the mount and symbol of Lakshmi, goddess of wealth and fortune.

+Mummified barn owls from Ancient Egypt have also been found.